wcjohnchen/capstoneProject3/README.md

 3. Time Series

-    The monthly dataset was split into train and test sets, 80:20.
+    The averaged monthly dataset was split into train and test sets, 80:20.
 A sliding window of previous 66 months were used to predict future 24 months.
 Lag time = 1.
+Mean absolute percentage error (MAPE) was calculated on test predictions.